Russian court delays hearing on BP lawsuit

-MOSCOW (Reuters) - A Russian court on Monday postponed hearings on a suit brought against BP (BP.L) by minority shareholders who allege the British oil major cut TNK-BP TNBP.MM out of a possible exploration deal with state oil group Rosneft (ROSN.MM).
+MOSCOW, July 9 (Reuters) - A Russian court on Monday postponed hearings on a suit brought against BP by minority shareholders who allege the British oil major cut TNK-BP out of a possible exploration deal with state oil group Rosneft.

 The Federal Arbitration Court in the Siberian city of Tyumen scheduled a new hearing for July 26 after reopening a case that it threw out last year.